rankitha19/Combinational-Depth-Prediction-Using-AI/README.md

 Traditional synthesis tools generate **timing reports** only after the entire design has been processed.
 This is **time-consuming**, leading to **delays in project execution**.
 The objective is to develop an AI-based approach that can predict the **combinational depth** of a signal in RTL **before synthesis**.

 ### **Definitions:**
-- **Combinational Depth**: The longest path of logic gates (AND, OR, NAND, etc.) required to generate a signal.
+- **Combinational Depth**: The longest path of combinational logic gates (AND, OR, NAND, etc.) required to generate a signal.
 - **Timing Violation**: When the combinational depth exceeds what the clock period allows.

 ### **Inputs & Outputs:**